Skip to content

 Good concepts are:

-• Generalized — Not just restating a single episode, but abstracting across multiple
+• Generalized (for patterns) — Not just restating a single episode, but abstracting across multiple

 • Conditional — Stating when they apply, not claiming universal truth